How many shows are put on each semester?

 What positions are there on production staffs?

-All shows, majors and workshops, have a director, stage manager and producer at a minimum.
-Major shows also have set, lighting, sound, props, costume, hair and makeup designers as well as a scenic charge, technical director, costume tech, and a master electrician.
+All shows, mainstages and workshops, have a director, stage manager and producer at a minimum.
+Mainstage shows also have set, lighting, sound, props, costume, hair and makeup designers as well as a scenic charge, technical director, costume tech, and a master electrician.
 Some shows will even have a dramaturg, musical director or a choreographer depending on the production.